Water, literally, is life.

 - In Africa alone, 40 billion hours a year are used (commonly by women), to collect water each year

-Learn: Enjoy our video clips, photographs and personal speaking engagements to learn more about the global water crisis and our current and past projects.
+Enjoy our video clips, photographs and personal speaking engagements to learn more about the global water crisis.

-Spread the word: Share our story and your passion to make a difference in the world with family, friends, classmates and co-workers.
+Share our story and your passion to make a difference in the world with family and friends.
 Awareness raising is key to “making big waves” in the world.